How to Ensure Your Talent Review Makes an Impact

 Seven Big Rules For a Successful Talent Review

-- We care about the business, and the human beings we are talking about.
+3. We care about the business, and the human beings we are talking about

 We’re not trying to derail careers, we are looking to be helpful.
 Take a deep look at what the business and the people within it need.
 Let’s build a plan to leverage strengths and support development.
 Ask: EXACTLY how will we help people grow people into these roles?

-- The list we create will guide our staffing decisions.
+5. The list we create will guide our staffing decisions

-This is perhaps the most vital.
-Building a map that no one has any intention of following is a big waste of times.
+This is perhaps the most vital part of any talent review.
+Building a map that no one has any intention of following is a big waste of time.
 If your team is not aligned on the decisions made in the session, take a pause and revisit the outcomes.

-- How do we support and grow the hi-po individual contributors?
+6. How do we support and grow the high-potential individual contributors?

 They’re at the front-line, you need them, they may even be leading a small team, but they’re not your next CTO.
 How do you re-recruit these A-players and help them build a successful career, here?

-- BONUS: Take some time and talk about the other big rules you care about and want to agree to.
+7. BONUS: Take some time and talk about the other big rules you care about and want to agree to

 Linger here as needed.
-Go to go fast, to have a successful talent review.
+Go slow to go fast, to have a successful talent review.